 Network and Computer Systems Administrator

 Network and computer systems administrators install and operate computer systems for companies.
 Because almost every industry has network and computer systems, these administrators work in every field, from IT to finance to education.

 While some network and computer systems administrator jobs require a bachelor’s degree, more and more job openings require only a postsecondary certificate and strong computer skills.

-The average salary for this position in $81,100 (2017) per year, according to the Occupational Outlook Handbook.
+The average salary for this position is $83,510 (2019) per year, according to the Occupational Outlook Handbook.